Overview of Dental Implants

 Types of Dental Implants

-Dental implants come in various forms, each suited to different patient needs.
+Dental implants come in various forms and types, each suited to different patient needs.
 Among the most common are endosteal implants, which are placed directly into the jawbone.
 These implants typically take the form of small screws or cylinders and integrate well with the bone, ultimately providing a solid foundation for replacement teeth.
 They are particularly suitable for patients with adequate bone density, as they require a more invasive procedure than other types.
+However, not everyone may have sufficient bone density, which leads us to another type.

 Subperiosteal Implants